isomerpages/moe-peihwasec/_programmes/Direct School Admission/DSA: Robotics.md

 </tbody>
 </table>

-<p style="font-size:15px; line-height:2;"><strong>*Method of submission for E-Portfolio will be communicated with applicant schools.</strong></p>
+<p style="font-size:15px; line-height:2;margin-top:-5px;"><strong>*Method of submission for E-Portfolio will be communicated with applicant schools.</strong></p>

-<p style="font-size:15px; line-height:2;"><strong>For more information on DSA-Sec, please refer to the MOE website at&nbsp;</strong><a href="https://www.moe.gov.sg/dsa-sec"><strong>https://www.moe.gov.sg/dsa-sec</strong></a></p>
+<p style="font-size:15px; line-height:2;margin-top:-5px;"><strong>For more information on DSA-Sec, please refer to the MOE website at&nbsp;</strong><a href="https://www.moe.gov.sg/dsa-sec"><strong>https://www.moe.gov.sg/dsa-sec</strong></a></p>

-<h4>Why Join Pei Hwa Applied Learning Programme: Robotics (Programming)</h4>
+<h4><strong>Why Join Pei Hwa Applied Learning Programme: Robotics (Programming)</strong></h4>

-<p style="font-size:15px; line-height:2;">Robotics is not just a CCA in Pei Hwa Secondary School.
+<p style="font-size:15px; line-height:2;margin-top:5px;">Robotics is not just a CCA in Pei Hwa Secondary School.
 It is a platform for us to provide holistic development for all Pei Hwaians.
 We have a structured&nbsp;<strong>Robotics Experiential Education Programme</strong>&nbsp;for all staff and students, such as&nbsp;<strong>Teachers&rsquo; Training Programme, Micro:bits training for Secondary 1 and 2 students&nbsp;</strong>to equip them with Maker and Programming skills.</p>

-<p style="font-size:15px; line-height:2;">With innovation as one of the school&rsquo;s new strategic thrusts, we have explored new ideas to align our programmes to promote innovation in our students.
+<p style="font-size:15px; line-height:2;margin-top:-5px;">With innovation as one of the school&rsquo;s new strategic thrusts, we have explored new ideas to align our programmes to promote innovation in our students.
 We have embarked in the Digital Makers&rsquo; Programme rolled out by Infocomm Media Development Authority. &nbsp;The Programme aims to grow the maker culture through the introduction of simple-to-use and open-ended technologies that the baseline users will be comfortable using.</p>

-<p style="font-size:15px; line-height:2;">Our Secondary 1 students are exposed to Micro:bits, an entry-level programmable microcontroller, which will be loaned to our students to inspire them to explore the possibilities of digital making.
+<p style="font-size:15px; line-height:2;margin-top:-5px;">Our Secondary 1 students are exposed to Micro:bits, an entry-level programmable microcontroller, which will be loaned to our students to inspire them to explore the possibilities of digital making.
 After the training, they would be actively looking at how they can use Micro:bits to make improvement to their lives in the school community.</p>

-<p style="font-size:15px; line-height:2;">Our Secondary 2 students would deepen their learning of Micro:bits with the introduction of new sensors, which would allow them wider options and to come with more complex solutions.
+<p style="font-size:15px; line-height:2;margin-top:-5px;">Our Secondary 2 students would deepen their learning of Micro:bits with the introduction of new sensors, which would allow them wider options and to come with more complex solutions.
 After the training, they would be working on their projects to benefit selected VWOs.</p>

-<p style="font-size:15px; line-height:2;">Beyond the two years of level-wide programmes, students are given many opportunities to solve real world problems through coding and making.
+<p style="font-size:15px; line-height:2;margin-top:-5px;">Beyond the two years of level-wide programmes, students are given many opportunities to solve real world problems through coding and making.
 We believe coding literacy would be one of the most important skills that we need to equip our students to prepare them for the future world.</p>

-<h4 >Pinnacle Achievements in 2018 and 2019</h4>
+<h4><strong>Pinnacle Achievements in 2018 and 2019</strong></h4>

 <img style="width: 65%;" src="/images/dsarobo1.png" />
 <p style="font-size:16px; line-height:2;"><strong>Outstanding Contribution Award</strong></p>

-<p style="font-size:15px; line-height:2;">In April 2018, Pei Hwa Secondary School received the&nbsp;<strong>Outstanding Contribution Award</strong>&nbsp;from RoboCup Singapore for actively contributing to the CoSpace community through organising RoboCupJunior CoSpace Pei Hwa Challenge for the past 5 years.
+<p style="font-size:15px; line-height:2;margin-top:-5px;">In April 2018, Pei Hwa Secondary School received the&nbsp;<strong>Outstanding Contribution Award</strong>&nbsp;from RoboCup Singapore for actively contributing to the CoSpace community through organising RoboCupJunior CoSpace Pei Hwa Challenge for the past 5 years.
 The award is not only&nbsp;dedicated to&nbsp;the hardworking&nbsp;ALP Team&nbsp;but also to all colleagues who had worked hard and supported the Robotics Programme.</p>

 <p style="font-size:16px; line-height:2;"><strong>CCA Achievements 2019</strong></p>

-<p style="font-size:15px; line-height:2;">In April, the Robotics Club participated in the Robocup Singapore Open organized by RoboCup Singapore, Robotics &amp; Maker Academy (RMA), Singapore Polytechnic (SP), Singapore Science Centre and supported by Infocomm Media Development Authority of Singapore (IMDA) and National Infocomm Competition.
+<p style="font-size:15px; line-height:2;margin-top:-5px;">In April, the Robotics Club participated in the Robocup Singapore Open organized by RoboCup Singapore, Robotics &amp; Maker Academy (RMA), Singapore Polytechnic (SP), Singapore Science Centre and supported by Infocomm Media Development Authority of Singapore (IMDA) and National Infocomm Competition.
 Team Pei Hwa clinched a total of 9 awards from the various categories.
 The team was also awarded the Best Achievement Award, an award reserved for the best performing school in this event.</p>

-<p style="font-size:15px; line-height:2;">The school was invited to represent Singapore in RoboCup Asia Pacific 2019 in Tianjin, China and Moscow, Russia.</p>
+<p style="font-size:15px; line-height:2;margin-top:-5px;">The school was invited to represent Singapore in RoboCup Asia Pacific 2019 in Tianjin, China and Moscow, Russia.</p>
 <img style="width: 65%;" src="/images/dsarobo2.jpg" />

-<h4>Accolades in Robotics and Programming</h4>
+<h4><strong>Accolades in Robotics and Programming</strong></h4>

 <p style="font-size:15px; line-height:2;">We have won many awards in local and overseas competitions for the past years.</p>